josharsh/LearnDocker/README.md

 ### Contributing Guidelines!

- Read this space to know the contributing guidelines.
-Please follow the guidelines for smooth contribution.
-Following the guidelines reflect your courtesy towards the open source contribution.
+ Read these instructions to understand the contribution guidelines.
+Please follow the guidelines to ensure a smooth contribution.
+Following the guidelines reflects your respect towards the open source contribution.
 The issues, potential changes and pull requests will be addressed in compliance with the quality of need and urgency.

 ### Expected Contribution:
-In case you are willing to contribute in any form, You're most Welcome!
-Improvement in documentation, reporting bugs and mistakes is expected in general.
+In case you are willing to contribute in any form, you're most welcome!
+Improvements to documentation, reporting bugs and mistakes is expected in general.

 # Getting started